TabDDPM: Modelling Tabular Data with Diffusion Models: Introduction

 \section{Introduction}

-Denoising diffusion probabilistic models (DDPM) ~\citep{sohl2015deep, ho2020denoising} have recently become an object of great research interest in the generative modelling community since they often outperform the alternative approaches both in terms of the realism of individual samples and their diversity ~\citep{dhariwal2021diffusion}.
+Denoising diffusion probabilistic models (DDPM) ~\citep{sohl2015deep, ho2020denoising} have recently become an object of great research interest in the generative modeling community since they often outperform the alternative approaches both in terms of the realism of individual samples and their diversity ~\citep{dhariwal2021diffusion}.
 The most impressive successes of DDPM were demonstrated in the domain of natural images \citep{dhariwal2021diffusion, saharia2022photorealistic, rombach2022high}, where the advantages of diffusion models are successfully exploited in applications, such as colorization ~\citep{song2020score}, inpainting ~\citep{song2020score}, segmentation \cite{baranchuk2021label}, super-resolution ~\citep{saharia2021image, li2021srdiff}, semantic editing ~\citep{meng2021sdedit} and others.
 Beyond computer vision, the DDPM framework is also investigated in other fields, such as NLP \citep{austin2021structured, li2022diffusion}, waveform signal processing \citep{kong2020diffwave, chen2020wavegrad}, molecular graphs \citep{jing2022torsional, hoogeboom2022equivariant}, time series \citep{tashiro2021csdi}, testifying the universality of diffusion models across a wide range of problems.

-The aim of our work is to understand if the universality of DDPM can be extended to the case of general tabular problems, which are ubiquitous in various industrial applications that include data described by a set of heterogeneous features.
+Our work aims to investigate if the universality of DDPM can be extended to the case of general tabular problems, which are ubiquitous in various industrial applications that include data described by a set of heterogeneous features.
 For many such applications, the demand for high-quality generative models is especially acute because of the modern privacy regulations, like GDPR, which prevent publishing real user data, while the synthetic data produced by generative models can be shared.
-Training a high-quality model of tabular data, however, can be more challenging compared to computer vision or NLP due to the heterogeneity of individual features and relatively small sizes of typical tabular datasets.
-In our paper, we show that despite these two intricacies, the diffusion models can successfully approximate typical distributions of tabular data, leading to state-of-the-art performance on most of the benchmarks.
+However, training a high-quality model of tabular data can be more challenging than in computer vision or NLP due to the heterogeneity of individual features and relatively small sizes of typical tabular datasets.
+This paper shows that despite these two intricacies, the diffusion models can successfully approximate typical distributions of tabular data, leading to state-of-the-art performance on most of the benchmarks.
 In more detail, the main contributions of this work are the following: \begin{enumerate}[leftmargin=15pt] \item We introduce TabDDPM --- a simple design of DDPM for tabular problems that can be applied to any tabular task and work with mixed data types, including numerical and categorical features.